What is Design Verification?

 How we can help

-With our team of five design verifiers, we can complete design verification jobs ranging from one certificate and one drawing (and potentially covering just a valve), right up to very large design verification jobs involving multiple drawings and certificates.
+With our team of four design verifiers, we can complete design verification jobs ranging from one certificate and one drawing (and potentially covering just a valve), right up to very large design verification jobs involving multiple drawings and certificates.

 We understand that you want your design verification to go smoothly!
 If you are new to design verification, it is best to talk with one of our engineers before submitting your job for verification.
 We can guide you on the information requirements, and provide you with one of our checklists if appropriate.